About

 Mike Wystrach

-Grew up on a ranch in southern Arizona, six kids deep.
+Mike grew up on a ranch in southern Arizona, one of six siblings.
 When something broke, you fixed it.
 Nobody was coming to save you.
-That’s the foundation everything else got built on.
+That’s the foundation everything else got built on top of.

-My first venture was a restaurant.
+His first venture was a restaurant.
 It failed.
-Brutal at the time, best education I never paid for.
+Brutal at the time — the most useful business education he never paid for.

-Started Freshly in 2012 because I couldn’t find healthy meals I actually wanted to eat.
-We raised $107M, scaled to 2,500 employees, and shipped over a million meals a week to all 48 states.
+He founded Freshly in 2012 to solve a problem he couldn’t solve himself: finding healthy meals that were actually worth eating.
+Freshly raised $107M, scaled to 2,500 employees, and shipped over a million meals a week to all 48 states.
 Sold to Nestlé on October 30, 2020 for $1.5 billion.

 The headline is the exit.
-The real story is the people who built it.
+The real story is the team that built it.

-These days my work runs on three rails.
-I’m building Petfolk with my sister, Dr. Audrey Wystrach — connected pet care, 40+ centers across 8 states, NPS 90+.
-I’m investing through Cutting Horse, where my partner Chris and I have backed founder-led consumer brands like Ghia, Beam, Promix, Butternut Box, and more — helping create over $5B in enterprise value along the way.
-And I’m sharing what I’ve actually learned through The Advantage: a podcast and weekly newsletter.
+Today his work runs on three rails.
+He’s co-founder and co-CEO of Petfolk with his sister, Dr. Audrey Wystrach — connected pet care, 40+ centers across 8 states, NPS 90+.
+He’s investing through Cutting Horse with partner Chris Protasewich — backing founder-led consumer brands like Cassi, Ripi, Superteeth, and BetterWild, and helping create over $5B in enterprise value along the way.
+And he’s sharing what he’s actually learned through The Advantage: a podcast and weekly newsletter.
 No corporate polish, no success theater — if it’s on the show, it actually happened.

 InvestorSerial FounderOperatorPodcast HostSpeakerFortune ContributorRanch KidVery Average Golfer